webpro-nl/knip/README.md

 # ✂️ Knip

-Knip scans your TypeScript projects for **unused files and exports**.
+Knip scans your JavaScript and TypeScript projects for **unused files, dependencies and exports**.
+Things that should be eliminated.
+Less code means better performance and less to maintain, important for both UX and DX!

 For comparison, ESLint finds unused variables inside files in isolation, but this will not be flagged:

 ```ts
 export const myVar = true;
 ```

 Unused files will also not be detected by ESLint.
-So how do you know which files and exports are no longer used?
+So how do you know which files, dependencies and exports are no longer used?
 This requires an analysis of all the right files in the project.

 This is where Knip comes in: